Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 within those containers.

 The `agent` execution unit is the pod.
-An `agent` pod is a container sandbox defined by a set of namespaces (UTS, PID, mount, IPC, user and network). `cc-runtime` can run several containers per pod to support orchestrators that require multiple containers running inside a single VM.
+An `agent` pod is a container sandbox defined by a set of namespaces (NS, UTS, IPC and PID). `cc-runtime` can run several containers per pod to support container engines that require multiple containers running inside a single VM.
 In case of docker, `cc-runtime` runs a single container per pod.

 The `agent` uses a communication protocol defined by the [hyperstart](https://github.com/hyperhq/hyperstart) project.
 This was done to maintain backward compatibility with the `hyperstart` agent used in 2.1 version of `Clear Containers`.

+The `agent` interface consists of:
+- A control serial channel over which the `agent` sends and receives specific commands for controlling and managing pods and containers.
+Detailed information about the commands can be found at [`agent api`](https://github.com/clearcontainers/agent/tree/master/api)
+- An I/O serial channel for passing the container processes output streams (stdout, stderr) back to cc-proxy and receiving the input stream (stdin) for them.
+As all streams for all containers are going through one single serial channel, hyperstart prepends them with container specific sequence numbers.
+There are at most 2 sequence numbers per container process, one for stdout and stdin, and another one for stderr.

 The `agent` supports the following commands:
 - `StartPodCmd`: Sets up a pod in a newly created VM.